Every Single 'Rick and Morty' Episode, Ranked and Reviewed

 Inverse’s Rick and Morty Ricktrospective series takes a critical look at every episode of Rick and Morty ever, working backward from the worst to the best based on a chaotic ranking system we think Rick would approve of.
 Because sometimes science is more art than science.

-We launched this ranking ahead of Rick and Morty Season 4's premiere in November 2019, and we'll be publishing more during the hiatus as we wait for the back-half of the season, so there’s no better time to re-examine the 31 episodes that aired over the last six years, introducing us to fantastical worlds, weird sci-fi concepts, and countless drunken Rick burps.
+With Rick and Morty Season 4 scheduled to premiere November 10, there’s no better time to re-examine the 31 episodes that aired over the last six years, introducing us to fantastical worlds, weird sci-fi concepts, and countless drunken Rick burps.

 I was a huge fan of Rick and Morty long before it became a bigger than Big Bang Theory and somehow forced McDonald’s to resurrect a 20-year-old McNugget sauce.
 It was even before I began working at Inverse, where I now write regularly about the series.